OCA/interface-github/github_connector_odoo/README.rst

 .. image:: /github_connector_odoo/static/description/odoo_module_kanban.png

-In each module, you can see the description of the module, the authors, the available milestones, and the list of the modules that depend on the current module.
+In each module, you can see the description of the module, the authors, the available series, and the list of the modules that depend on the current module.

 .. image:: /github_connector_odoo/static/description/odoo_module_form.png